-When using a PIC code, following conditions between simulation time step $\Delta t$ and plasma frequency $\omega{pe}$ as well as grid size $\Delta x$ and Debye length $\lambda_D$ have to be fulfilled in order to guarantee a stable and reliable solution [22]: $\Delta t \leq 0.2\omega{pe}^{-1}$ and $\Delta x \leq \lambda_D$ (we chose $\Delta t = 0.2\omega{pe}^{-1}$ and $\Delta x = 0.5\lambda_D$ ).
+When using a PIC code, following conditions between simulation time step Δt and plasma frequency ω{pe} as well as grid size Δx and Debye length λ_D have to be fulfilled in order to guarantee a stable and reliable solution [22]: $\Delta t \leq 0.2 \omega{pe}^{-1}$ and $\Delta x \lesssim \lambda_D$ (we chose $\Delta t = 0.2 \omega{pe}^{-1}$ and $\Delta x = 0.5 \lambda_D$).
 The dynamic range for resolving plasma density with pseudo-particles is limited due to memory and runtime limits to about 6 orders of magnitude.
+These limits can be estimated as follows.
+Knowing the timescale of the phenomenon to be simulated and given an acceptable runtime (a few weeks, for instance), the smallest resolvable time step can be determined.
+Similarly, knowing the typical densities (number of particles in a cell) in the phenomenon and given the memory available in the simulation determines the grid size that can be resolved.
+This means, that for a given system with given timescale and spatial size, we may choose the number of superparticles (N{sp}) such that runtime and memory requirements are optimised, however, this determines the density around which the solution is stable.

-Given the fixed dimensions of the modelled system, the practical limit of plasma density producing reliable results is $10^{19} - 10^{20} \ 1/\text{cm}^3$ at a maximum, keeping the number of cells below ~ 1000.
-Due to the enormous rise of density in the arc, enhancement factors in the grid size of several orders of magnitude and similar reduction factors of the time step would be needed to describe the complete phenomenon.
+Given the fixed dimensions of the modelled system, the practical limit of plasma density producing reliable results is $10^{19} - 10^{20}$ 1/cm3 at a maximum, keeping the number of cells below ~ 1000 .

+Specifically for arc plasma, the difficulty is that many orders of magnitude in density would have to be covered, but with one set of parameters $(\Delta x, \Delta t, N{sp})$ this is not possible.
+One may of course stop a simulation when a given density is reached and choose different parameters so that the range of densities that can be simulated would be extended.
+However, due to the enormous rise of density in the arc during the "avalanche" of ionisation, enhancement factors in the grid size of several orders of magnitude and similar reduction factors of the time step would be needed to describe the complete phenomenon.
 Therefore, with PIC one is limited to the early stage of arc burning.